 Meanwhile, the stiff evergreen foliage is cylindrical and features thin vertical stripes with horizontal paler green bands.

-With excellent care, you can enjoy the Company of Sansevieria Cylindrica for over 15 to 25 years.
+You can enjoy the Company of Sansevieria Cylindrica with excellent care for over 15-25 years.

 9. Sansevieria Whitney